-This refers to violent crowds and even to genocide.
-De-individuation usually results in actions leading to negative impact and consequences but it can also lead to positive outcomes such as meditation and hobbies.
-In a group of large people, a person assumes the identity of that group and individual’s own identity is lost leading to performing anti normative things which otherwise he would not do when alone.
+This refers to violent crowds and even genocide.
+De-individuation usually results in actions leading to negative effects and consequences, but it can also lead to positive outcomes such as meditation and hobbies.
+In a group of large people, a person assumes the identity of that group, and personal identity is lost, leading to deviant actions a person would not do when alone.

 Bystander Effect or Bystander Apathy

-- Formal means of social control: Rules and laws enforced by the government in order to maintain balance in the society.
+- Formal means of social control: rules and laws enforced by the government in order to maintain balance in the society.

 - Existing education system

 - Social work